 The Center for Leadership and Involvement and the Department of Communication created a wonderful program in fall 2013.
 Communiversity Relations: Student Leadership, Media, and Civic Partnerships united college students and community members to build dialog, partnerships, and action plans for community development in our area.
-Juniors and seniors in spring 2014 now have a chance to be a part of phase two of the program.
+Juniors and seniors in fall 2014 have a chance to be a part of the third phase of the program.

-Each team will investigate its issue, meet with community experts and organizations, and draw from their personal and academic experiences at Clarion to come up with creative ways to address their problem.
-Community leadership teams will also travel to towns that have faced and successfully addressed similar issues, where they will meet and work with consultants to find out what ideas and processes worked in those areas.
+The team will investigate issues, meet with community experts and organizations, and draw from personal and academic experiences at Clarion to come up with creative ways to address problems.
+The team will also travel to towns that have faced and successfully addressed similar issues, where they will meet and work with consultants to find out what ideas and processes worked in those areas.

 What are the students learning?

 This internship program is sponsored by a High Impact Practice Innovation Grant, and is closely tied to learning outcomes in each of the four essential categories.
 As a result of participating in this internship program, students can expect to gain experience in:

 Knowledge of human cultures and the physical and natural world

 Teamwork, problem solving, and leadership

 Civic knowledge and engagement – local and global